karamble/dcrpulse/dcrpulse-umbrel/README.md

 ## Data Storage

 All persistent data is stored in `${APP_DATA_DIR}`:
-- `dcrd/` - Blockchain data
+- `dcrd/` - Blockchain data and RPC certificates
 - `dcrwallet/` - Wallet data
-- `certs/` - RPC certificates (shared)

 ## Network Access

 - Dashboard is accessible via Umbrel's app proxy (requires authentication)
-- dcrd and dcrwallet are isolated on an internal network
-- Only the dashboard can access dcrd and dcrwallet (not accessible to other Umbrel apps)
+- dcrd and dcrwallet are connected to both:
+  - **default network** - For internet access (blockchain sync, peer discovery)
+  - **dcrpulse_internal** - For secure inter-service communication
+- Custom DNS servers (1.1.1.1, 8.8.8.8) configured for reliable peer discovery
 - No ports are exposed to the host or external network

 ## Testing